 Gwyn's experiences include having co-created the 'School House Program' at the International House of Blues in Hollywood, California.
 As an educator, she has taught kindergarten through college level students.
 At the 18th Street Arts Complex, In Santa Monica, California she was the Educational Coordinator.

-Gwyn served as President of the African Americans on Maui Association.
-A wife, mother, grandmother and teacher to innumerable students.
-Gwyn's creative spirit has touched countless lives.
-She and her husband of 57 years, have resided on the slopes of Haleakala crater on the island of Maui. and more recently on the Big Island.
+As a wife, mother, grandmother and teacher to innumerable students, Gwyn's creative spirit has touched countless lives.
+She and her former husband of 57 years, lived on Maui for many yeats before returning to the Big Island of Hawaii in 2020.